block42-blockchain-company/smart-wedding-contract/README.md

 <br />

-A marriage contract on Ethereum using Truffle, a plain HTML, JS + Bootstrap 4 frontend and Web3.
+A smart marriage contract on Ethereum using Truffle, a plain HTML, JS + Bootstrap 4 frontend and Web3.

 ## Install